 investigating any reports of possible compliance violations and initiating appropriate corrective action, and

-These Compliance Officers in turn report to the Chief Subgroup Compliance Officers at the Group management companies or to the Group Compliance Officer appointed by the Group Management Board.
-At least once a year, the Group Compliance Officer and the Head of Corporate Auditing report to the Audit Committee of the Supervisory Board on any compliance violations that have been identified.
+The local Compliance Officers report to Group headquarters and ultimately to the Group Compliance Officer appointed by the Group Management Board.
+The Group Compliance Officer and the Head of Corporate Auditing jointly report at least once a year to the Audit Committee of the Supervisory Board on any compliance violations that have been identified.

-The issue of corporate compliance is a permanent part of the performance targets agreed with the members of the Group Leadership Circle (GLC).
-By virtue of their positions, these executives have a special obligation to set an example for their employees, spread the compliance message increasingly within their companies and take organizational measures to implement it.
+The topic of integrity is a firmly established part of the performance objectives agreed with all managerial employees.
+By virtue of their positions, these employees have a special obligation to set an example, spread the compliance message increasingly within their companies and take organizational measures to implement it.

 To maximize transparency, we provide regular and timely information on the Group’s position and significant changes in business activities to stockholders, financial analysts, stockholders’ associations, the media and the general public.
 Bayer complies with the recommendations of the Corporate Governance Code by publishing reports on business trends, financial position, results of operations and related risks four times a year.

 In line with statutory requirements, the members of the Group Management Board provide an assurance that, to the best of their knowledge, the financial statements of Bayer AG, the consolidated financial statements of the Bayer Group and the combined management report provide a true and fair view.